dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 - [ ] **Describe the general concept, making links to what students have seen before**

-The general concept is setting up the environment for building a full stack application using Express, Node.js, MongoDB, and axios.
+The general concept is setting up the environment for building a full stack application using Express, Node.js, postgresql, and axios.

 - [ ] **Discuss steps involved**